Kate Deines: From Seattle to Iceland, 2012

 After the WPS folded in 2012, Deines signed with the Seattle Sounders Women.
 She made 12 appearances for the club, scoring one goal.
-Following the conclusion of the W-League season, Deines and her Sounders teammate and fellow University of Washington alum, Veronica Perez, played for Stjarnan Women in Iceland's top division.
+Following the conclusion of the W-League season, Deines and her Sounders teammate and fellow University of Washington alum, Verónica Pérez, played for Stjarnan Women in Iceland's top division.
 The team won the Icelandic Women's Cup after a 1–0 win over Valur.
 Of her time in Iceland, Deines said, "Even though it was a spur of the moment decision to play overseas in Iceland, I believe my three month stint helped in my development as a player.
 Icelandic soccer was not nearly as technical or tactical as soccer in the United States but the extreme physicality of our practices and games challenged me to play with a whole new level of aggression.
 Playing professionally in Iceland also allowed me an opportunity to keep practicing and playing games on a daily basis which would not have been the case if I would have stayed in the United States."